Generalized improper integral definition for infinite limit: Properties of the generalized definition

-We will now show that the integral with respect to a termination function $z_1(x)$ gives the same value as integration with respect to a combined termination function having $z_1(x)$ as one if its components, with an arbitrary termination function $z_2(x)$ as its other component.
-Using (\ref{D17}), the limit term from the RHS of (\ref{D09}) becomes
+In this section, we will develop some important properties of the integral definition. \begin{thm} For a function $f(x)$, the integral with respect to a termination function $z_1(x)$ gives the same value as the integral with respect to a combined termination function having $z_1(x)$ as one if its components, with an arbitrary termination function $z_2(x)$ as its other component. \end{thm}